cognitedata/reveal/react-components/src/architecture/base/README.md

 - **BaseView**: Represents a abstract base view class that provides common functionality for all types of views.
 This does not have any dependency to `three.js` and can be used in other types of views as well.

 - **ThreeView**: Represents an abstract base class for a `Three.js` view in the application.
-It adds basicly 2 things: Concept of bounding box and a pointer to the renderTarget (viewer).
+It adds basically 2 things: Concept of bounding box and a pointer to the renderTarget (viewer).
 The bounding box is a lazy calculation.
 The reason for this object is that we sometimes can have a view without any `Object3D`, for instance if a view manipulates another view, for instance a texture on a surface.

 - **GroupThreeView**: Represents an abstract base class for a `Three.js` view where it holds a pointer to a `THREE.Group` object.
 This object is the root of the `Object3D`'s that can be added to the view.
 The most important method is a`addChildren()` to be overridden.
 Here is where the children of the group should be added.
-The class will administate the group and the children, and perform a lazy creation of these automatically. `GroupThreeView` implements the `CustomObject` which is injected into Reveal by `viewer.addCustomObject(this)` when the view is set to visible.
+The class will administrate the group and the children, and perform a lazy creation of these automatically. `GroupThreeView` implements the `CustomObject` which is injected into Reveal by `viewer.addCustomObject(this)` when the view is set to visible.
 It is removed from Reveal when view is hidden by `viewer.removeCustomObject(this)`.
 This magic should be hidden from the application developer.
 All concrete views I have made inherit from `GroupThreeView`.

 ### architecture/base/domainObjectHelpers

-- **RenderStyle**: Is the base class for all renderstyle.
+- **RenderStyle**: Is the base class for all render styles.

 - **Changes**: All changes that can be applied on a domainObject. it uses symbols as the type, because it can easily be extended.
 It looks like an enum when unit it, since I have used a static class, and this is done by purpose.